Icons

 4. The screen’s controller senses where this connection happens and translates it into a touch point on the screen.

-This is why you need to press a bit harder on resistive touchscreens compared to others like capacitive touchscreens (the kind in most modern smartphones).
+This is why you must press a bit harder on resistive touchscreens than capacitive touchscreens (the kind in most modern smartphones).
+You can also read industrial panel PC applications.

 There are two main types of resistive touchscreens: 4-wire and 5-wire.
 Let’s take a look at what makes them different.